beluganos/beluganos/doc/example/case1/case1.md

 ### Step 1-1.
 Install Beluganos

 The server 1 will be configured as Beluganos.
-Please refer [install-guide.md](../../install-guide.md) for install.
+Please refer [install.md](../../install.md) for install.
 Please note that `FFLOW_OFC_IFACE` should be set to the interface which is connected with server 2.
 If you need to change this interface name or IP address, please change `create.ini` before execute `create.sh`.

 ~~~~
 server1$ cd ~/beluganos
 server1$ vi create.ini
-  FFLOW_MNG_IFACE=ens3             # Set your management interface name for remote login
   FFLOW_OFC_IFACE=ens4             # Set your secure channel interface name connected to switches
   FFLOW_OFC_ADDR=172.16.0.55       # (Optional) You can change FFLOW_OFC_IFACE's IP address if needed
 ~~~~